 Regular Exams and Cleanings

-Regular exams are an important part of maintaining your child’s oral health.
-During your child’s regular exam, we will:
+Regular exams are a critical part of maintaining your child’s oral health.
+During your son or daughter’s regular exam, we will:

 - Check for any problems that may not be seen or felt